What You Need to Know about Medical Malpractice Lawsuits

 You’ll need to prove the doctor-patient relationship was in effect

 First, you’ll need to show you were a patient of the doctor (or practice) you’re wanting to file medical malpractice case against.
 If a surgeon mistakenly left a surgical sponge in your abdomen after a procedure, and you suffered as a result, you can’t sue a surgeon at a different, more successful practice.

 Second, you’ll need to show that the doctor was negligent in your care, and that a more competent doctor wouldn’t have made the same mistake.
 You’ll also need to show you suffered harm as a result of the doctor’s mistake.
 Using the above example, if you’re re-hospitalized as a result of the surgical sponge, this would be proof that you suffered harm as a result of the surgeon’s negligence.

 Naples Florida law firm for medical malpractice lawsuits

-If you’ve suffered as a result of medical malpractice and you have questions about whether you have a case, call thee Law Office of Marc L. Shapiro today to schedule a free, no-obligation consultation.
+If you’ve suffered as a result of medical malpractice and you have questions about whether you have a case, call The Law Offices of Marc L. Shapiro, P.A. today to schedule a free, no-obligation consultation.